cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 }
 ```

-With the tests at the leaderboard type level done, you can move to unit tests at the keeper level.
+With the tests at the leaderboard level done, you can move to unit tests at the keeper level.
 Confirm that there are no changes on [creating a game](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/msg_server_create_game_test.go#L500-L553), [rejecting one](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/msg_server_reject_game_test.go#L383-L444), and on a [regular move](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/msg_server_play_move_test.go#L598-L651).

 Confirm that a new winner is either [added](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/msg_server_play_move_winner_test.go#L208-L225) or updated in the leaderboard: